joeljosephjin/Torch-Playground/README.md

 - remove config.py (done)
 - add option to select model (done)
-- add mnist as a dataset option
+- add mnist as a dataset option (done)
-- use config for selecting the model
+- use config for selecting the model (done)